dly2424/py-tale/README.md

     Example return:
         {'id': 2, 'event': 'response', 'key': 'DELETE /ws/subscription/me-group-invite-create/900176244', 'content': '', 'responseCode': 200}
 ```
 **All other functions of the Py_tale library are either broken or intended to be disabled.
-More functions, features and stability coming very soon.**
+More functions, features and stability are coming very soon.**

 # Additional information